mpi-sws-rse/ltltalk-frontend/documentation/lasre-test-case.md

 - It is also possible to loop through areas:
 `foreach area in all rooms containing item has color red { visit area; drop item }`
   - `all rooms` is an area collection consisting of all redefined rooms
+  - A collection of areas can be explicitly written: `[room1, room4]`

 ## Basic Rule Defining